lighterio/cedar/README.md

 npm install --save cedar
 ```

-Create a logger, and use it.
+Create a log, and use it.
 ```js
 var log = require('cedar')([
   {